 For anyone who does not use British sign language, an interpreter can accompany them to the theory test centre.
 Please note this needs to be arranged in advance through the theory test customer services section.

-There is no extra fee from the DSA for this.
+There is no extra fee from the DVSA for this.

 You can also make a request to have more time for the multiple-choice section of the theory test.
 If you do need more time, you will need to send proof of your reading difficulty to the theory test booking customer services.

-If you have any other special needs, please contact the DSA to discuss them prior to booking your theory test.
+If you have any other special needs, please contact the DVSA to discuss them prior to booking your theory test.